Metre-Ray/summary-agent/README.md

 The app is built with usage of Summarizer API and Translation API.

 NOTE: For PDF text extraction external API is used https://api.apyhub.com/extract/text/pdf-file.
 API KEY is required for this API.
+Create .env file and put api key in PDF_API_KEY variable in this file.

 ## Attribution